tatpongkatanyukul/AdventureBook/README.md

 to do: Hands-on sequential models.

 ## Chapter 9
-Give some examples of visual pattern recognition tasks.
+Give some examples of sequential pattern recognition tasks.

 ### Exercises
 to do: Hands-on sequential tasks.